Azure VM with Azure DatabaseAzure VM with Azure Database

 7. Choose Authentication method as PostgreSQL authentication only.

-10. Click on the select box for Allow public access from any Azure service within Azure to this server.
+10. Check the select box for Allow public access from any Azure service within Azure to this server.

-11. Click on Review + Create.
-Review the configurations and click on Create.
+11. Click Review + Create.
+Review the configurations and click Create.

 12. Wait for the database to be provisioned.